 The vibe gets more and more relaxed for every mile you travel through the Florida Keys.
 Islamorada is the halfway point between Miami and Key West and a great place to unwind.
 Water activities are a big part of life in the Florida Keys and the best things to do in Islamorada are connected to the water.

-A memorable thing to do in Islamorada is to paddle over to the nearby Indian Key Historic State Park.
+An in particular memorable thing to do in Islamorada is to paddle over to the nearby Indian Key Historic State Park.
 The small and once inhabited Indian Key used to be a bubbling island community with a core of successful shipwreckers.
-Nowadays the key is abandoned but you can still see and explore traces of old structures on the tiny island.
+Nowadays the key is abandoned, but you can still see and explore traces of old structures on the tiny island.

 Where to stay